Guillaume69/ScrollBetweenElements/README.md

 scroller.addElement("#div3", 0);
 scroller.addElement("#div4", 1);
 ```
 in the addElement method, the first parameter is the elements you want to animate, the second parameters indicate which animation you want.
-0 means scroll from an element to the next one, 1 means translate from the right to the left. of course the elements you want to translate must have a 100% translation to the right to be hidden, and each elements (that you could call scene), must be 100% height and 100% height.
+0 means scroll from an element to the next one, 1 means translate from the right to the left. of course the elements you want to translate must have a 100% translation to the right to be hidden and an absolute position, and each elements (that you could call scene), must be 100% height and 100% height.

 simple right ?